-The ground beef and half of the onions are cooked separately, and then added to the sauce before I assemble the lasagna.
+The ground beef and half of the onions are cooked separately and added to the sauce before I assemble the casserole.

 It’s now ready to simmer.
 Add a lid and simmer on low for up to 3 hours, stirring occasionally.

-3. As the sauce simmers, in a large skillet brown the ground beef and the rest of the onions.
+3. As the sauce simmers, brown the ground beef and the rest of the onions in a large skillet.
 Pull out two cups of sauce (for layering the lasagna), and then add the browned meat to the sauce.

-5. Next, in a large bowl mix together the ricotta, egg, and parmesan cheese.
+5. Next, mix the ricotta, egg, and parmesan cheese in a large bowl.

-Here is how to build your lasagna casserole in a square dish:
+Here is how to build your casserole in a square dish:

-First, pour a cup of the reserved sauce on the bottom of the dish.
-Then layer noodles, ricotta cheese mixture, beef and sauce, shredded mozzarella, more sauce and beef, then more noodles, and repeat the process.
+First, pour a cup of the reserved sauce onto the bottom of the baking dish.
+Then layer noodles, ricotta cheese mixture, beef and sauce, shredded mozzarella, more sauce, and beef, then more noodles, and repeat the process.